Do you wish for your Italian translations to be up-to-date and without fault when it comes to gender inclusiveness?

 In this article, I intend to guide you through some of the most common pitfalls that I encounter in English to Italian translations that do not take into consideration gender inclusiveness, as well as what I believe to be the best practices to deliver gender-inclusive Italian translations.

 ✅ Ti diamo il benvenuto al corso.

-The problem, with the first option, is the use of the masculine adjective “benvenuto”.
-This could be avoided by using “benvenuto” as a noun, allowing you to address a wider audience.
-It is also possible to use more recent and less recognised forms, such as “benvenut*” or “benvenutə”, but if you don’t like them, you can easily avoid them by resorting to the solution illustrated above.
+The first sentence uses the masculine adjective “benvenuto”.
+This could be avoided by using “benvenuto” as a noun, which allows you to address a wider audience.
+It is also possible to use more recent and less recognised forms, such as “benvenut*” or “benvenutə“, but if you don’t like them, you can easily avoid them by resorting to the solution illustrated above.

-However, you should know that the gender-neutral translation in the example sounds less informal (there’s a slight shift in the tone of voice), and that the use of * and ə is more and more frequent in Italian social media posts, blog articles, and newsletters.
+Still, you should know that the gender-neutral translation in the example sounds less informal (there is a slight shift in the tone of voice), and that the use of * and ə is more and more frequent in Italian social media posts, blog articles, and newsletters.
+These forms, however, may encounter some problems when read out loud with electronic devices, as they don’t have an established pronunciation in Italian.
 The choice of which one to adopt will depend on a number of factors, including the type of content and the purpose of the text, as well as the brand’s tone of voice.

 ❌ I dipendenti, i dottori, i lettori, i clienti, ecc.